vrongmeal/caddygit/README.md

         // Git app module.
         "git": {
             // Your git clients to be deployed.
-            "client": [
+            "clients": [
                 // Example client.
                 {
                     // Git repository info.
                     "repo": {
-                        // URL (HTTP only) of the git repository.
+                        // HTTP URL of the git repository.
                         "url": "http://github.com/vrongmeal/caddygit",

                         // Path to clone the repository in.
-If path specified exists and is a git
+If path specified
+                        // exists and is a git repository, it simply opens the
-                        // repository, it simply opens the repo.
-If the path is not a repo and does
+                        // repo.
+If the path is not a repo and does not exist,
-                        // not exist, it creates a repo in that path.
+                        // it creates a repo in that path.
                         "path": "/path/to/clone",

-                        // Remote name.
-Defaults to "origin".
-                        "remote": "my-remote",

                         // Branch (or tag) of the repository to clone.
-Defaults to `master` if nothing is provided.
-                        // Can be set using placeholders:
+Defaults
-                        //  `{git.ref.branch.<branch>}` for branch name.
-Equivalent to `<branch>`.
+                        // to `master`.
-                        //  `{git.ref.branch.<branch>.latest_commit}` is same as above.
-                        //  `{git.ref.latest_commit}` is same as above for default branch.
-Equivalent to empty string.
-                        //  `{git.ref.branch.<branch>.latest_tag}` fetches latest tag for given branch.
-                        //  `{git.ref.latest_tag}` is same as above for default branch.
-                        //  `{git.ref.tag.<tag>}` for tag name.
                         "branch": "my-branch",

-                        // Username and Password for authentication of private repositories.
+                        // Username and secret for authentication of private
-                        // If authenticating via access token, set the password equal to the value of
+                        // repositories.
+If authenticating via access token,
+                        // set the auth_secret equal to the value of access token
-                        // access token and username can be omitted.
+                        // and auth_user can be omitted.
-                        "username": "vrongmeal",
+                        "auth_user": "vrongmeal",
-                        "password": "password",
+                        "auth_secret": "password",

-                        // SingleBranch specifies whether to clone only the specified branch.
+                        // Specifies whether to clone only the specified branch.
                         "single_branch": true,

                         // Depth of commits to fetch.